 Rescanning S3 for manually added files is not possible

 We recommend configuring the background job Webcron or Cron to enable ownCloud to automatically detect files added to your external storages.

 You cannot scan/detect changed files on external storage mounts when you select the Log-in credentials, save in session authentication mechanism.
 However, there is a workaround, and that is to use Ajax cron mode.
 See Password-based Mechanisms for more information.

 ownCloud may not always be able to find out what has been changed remotely (files changed without going through ownCloud), especially when it’s very deep in the folder hierarchy of the external storage.

 You might need to setup a cron job that runs

 Removal of the external storage or change of its configuration does not remove metadata entries belonging to the previous storage configuration.
 This may impact performance of the installation as previous configuration metadata entries get orphaned.
-Removal of orphaned entries requires manual deletion of orphaned storage cache by its storage id.
+Removal of orphaned storage entries can be done manually by using the occ files:remove-storage command.